Your Employer Cannot Retaliate Against You

 An experienced attorney can negotiate with the insurance company, collect evidence in support of your claim, and represent you during the hearing.
 All of these things are incredibly difficult to do on your own.
 Working with an attorney increases your chance of a better outcome and eliminates much of the stress of navigating the workers’ compensation system on your own.

 Another reason to hire a workers’ compensation attorney is that it probably doesn’t cost as much as you think.
 In fact, at Van Dingenen Law, we offer contingent fees, meaning we do not collect any attorneys’ fees unless we are successful in your case.
 In the unlikely event that we do not recover benefits or a settlement in your case, you do not owe us a dime.
+Hiring a workers' comp attorney can help you receive the compensation you deserve.
 Additionally, your initial consultation is completely free, so there is no risk in contacting us to learn how we can help you with your claim.

 Please contact us via online form or call (407) 967-5377 if you have any questions regarding workers’ compensation and how it may affect your employment.